AhmedMaherElSaeidi/AhmedMaherElSaeidi/README.md

         experience with Selenium for Python showcases my ability to automate web browser interactions, streamlining testing processes.
 I am enthusiastic about expanding my expertise in Machine Learning and Deep Learning.
-I have successfully implemented various machine learning algorithms for regression and classification, applying preprocessing techniques to optimize data for desired outcomes.
+I have successfully implemented various machine-learning algorithms for regression and classification, applying preprocessing techniques to optimize data for desired outcomes.
 Recently, I have worked with libraries such as TensorFlow and OpenCV for applying computer vision